surajpai/surajpai/README.md

 ### Hi there 👋

-- I’m currently working on [Speedtest-core]
+- I’m currently working on [Speedtest-core] and personal projects
 - I’m currently learning React-Native
 - Also figuring out loads of new stuff about GCP